SeriousOldMan/Simulator-Controller/README.md

 Beside the typical duties of a Spotter, this Assistant is also able to automate various actions depending on your location on the track.
 For example, it can automatically reduce the traction control, when approaching a tight turn.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Session%20Database%2013.jpg)

-##### Driving Coach

-The most advanced Assistant is based on text-based GPT technology and uses a publically available large language model which has been trained with vasts amount of information.
-Using this knowledge, this Assistant behaves as your personal driving coach.
-Ask anything about racing, car handling and driving techniques and you will probably will get an interesting answer.

 #### Setup Workbench